vkhorozian/Ping_IP_CSV/README.md

-Absolutely!
-Here’s a professional and clear **Markdown README** you can drop into your GitHub repo.
-I’ve written it so that someone can understand the requirements, the CSV format, and how to run the script without needing to read the code.

----

 # Ping Tester Script

 A simple **PowerShell script** to ping a list of IP addresses from a CSV file and generate a detailed report of online/offline status with average response times.